-One of the most interesting aspects of ephemera is that it provides unwitting historical evidence, as shown by a small menu from the Copeland Hotel in Topeka, Kansas in 1883.
-It was the same year Emma Lazarus captured the nation’s welcoming spirit in her poem that included the famous line: “Give me your tired, your poor / Your huddled masses yearning to breathe free...”
-Although there is a dish on the menu that alludes to this American ideal, the railroad timetable on the back reflects the harsh realities of a time when masses of dispossessed people were migrating through the United States.
+Ephemera often contains unwitting historical evidence.
+A case in point is provided by a small menu from the Copeland Hotel in Topeka, Kansas in 1883, the same year Emma Lazarus captured the welcoming spirit of America in her famous poem that included the line: “Give me your tired, your poor / Your huddled masses yearning to breathe free...”
+Although a dish on the menu alludes to this ideal, the railroad timetable on the back reveals the harsh realities of a time when masses of dispossessed people were migrating throughout the United States.

-Topeka was then a town of about 20,000, centrally situated on two major railroad lines—the Union Pacific and the Atchison, Topeka, and Santa Fe.
-(Only a few years earlier, restaurateur Fred Harvey opened his first eatery above the ATSF depot.)
-According to the timetable below, passengers were given twenty minutes to bolt down a meal before getting back on the train.
-This railroad schedule also includes the so-called “emigrant trains” that carried newly-arrived immigrants to the West.
-Although the numbers arriving from Germany and the Nordic countries had peaked by the early 1880s, a new wave of immigrants was now arriving from eastern and southern Europe.
+Topeka was centrally situated on two major railroad lines—the Union Pacific and the Atchison, Topeka, and Santa Fe.
+Only a few years earlier, restaurateur Fred Harvey opened his first eatery above the ATSF depot.
+The timetable below shows that regular passengers were given twenty minutes to bolt down their meal and get back on the train.
+The railroad schedule also includes the nonstop “emigrant trains” that carried new immigrants to the West.
+While the number of people coming from Germany and the Nordic countries had already peaked by the early 1880s, a new wave of immigrants was arriving from eastern and southern Europe.

 The emigrant trains comprised old, worn-out passenger cars, or freight cars temporarily fitted with short wooden benches along the wall.
 At night, men, women, and children slept on boards laid across benches.
-(The benches were removed for the trip back East so the compartments could be filled with grain.)
-The trains were rolling slums where the stagnant air reeked with the smells of food and tobacco.
-Except for rare acts of kindness, the emigrants were treated rudely by railroad functionaries who refused to answer their anxious queries.
-At the end of their miserable journey, they were often dropped at a remote siding in a state of confusion and despair.
-After having traveled on one of these trains in 1879, novelist Robert Louis Stevenson wrote, “Civility is the main comfort you miss.
+(On the return trip, the benches were removed so the compartments could be filled with grain.)
+The trains were rolling slums; the stagnant air reeked of stale food and tobacco.
+For the most part, the emigrants were rudely treated by railroad functionaries who showed little interest in calming their anxieties.
+The miserable journey often ended at a remote siding where they were summarily dropped off in a state of confusion and despair.
+After novelist Robert Louis Stevenson rode on one of these trains in 1879, he wrote, “Civility is the main comfort you miss.
 Equality, though very largely conceived in America, does not extend so low as the emigrant.”